huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [x] Hannah Montana
 - [ ] Lizzie McGuire

-#### "Entourage" is lossely based on the real-life experiences of which celebrity, who serves as executive producer?
+#### "Entourage" is loosely based on the real-life experiences of which celebrity, who serves as executive producer?

 - [x] Mark Wahlberg
 - [ ] Ryan Reynolds